HomeSite Map

 (John Lennon – Paul McCartney)

-The pressure of songwriting can be tremendous when your aim is to extend a successful career.
-The list of "one hit wonders" of the '50s and '60s is extensive, and this trend has grown to monumental proportions as time has passed.
-Having a big hit on the charts is a thrill, and is for most a once-in-a-lifetime experience.
-The trick is to perpetuate a reputation as musicians or songwriters so that your latest release will be accepted with open arms even before it is heard.
+The pressure of songwriting can be tremendous when your intention is to extend a successful career.
+The list of "one hit wonders" of the '50s and '60s is long, and the list has grown to monumental proportions through later decades.
+Having a smash hit on the charts is a thrill, and is for most artists a once-in-a-lifetime experience.
+The trick then is to perpetuate a reputation as musicians or songwriters so that your latest release will be accepted by the masses with open arms even before it is heard.
 To reach that state, though, you need to prove yourself.

-Within a year's time, The Beatles had already proven themselves.
-They achieved their first British #1 (on most of the British charts) with their second single “Please Please Me” in February of 1963.
-They followed this up with “From Me To You,” which shot to #1 in Britain for an amazing seven weeks throughout May and June of 1963.
-Then came the infectious pop anthem “She Loves You,” which also reached #1, and broke all sales records in Britain by selling 1.3 million copies.
+Within just a year's time, The Beatles had already proven themselves.
+They achieved their first British #1 (on most UK charts) with their second single “Please Please Me” in February of 1963.
+They followed this with “From Me To You,” which shot to #1 in Britain for an amazing seven weeks throughout May and June of that year.
+Then came their infectious pop anthem “She Loves You,” which also reached #1 but additionally broke all sales records in the UK by selling 1.3 million copies.

-It was becoming quite apparent to the Lennon / McCartney songwriting team that having to continually "top" their last success was a daunting task.
-The pressure was indeed on.
+It was becoming quite apparent to the Lennon/McCartney songwriting team that having to continually "top" their last success was a daunting task.
+The pressure was on indeed!

 British "She Loves You" single